nyilinhtut1994/Creating_VPC_On_AWS_With_Terraform/README.md

     terraform init
     ```

-3. Review the configuration parameters in `main.tf` and update them according to your requirements.
+3. Review the configuration parameters in `main.tf` and `variable.tf` and update them according to your requirements.

 4. Apply the Terraform configuration: